A New Generation Of Youth Cult – What is A Roadman?

 When you think of British youth culture, you normally think of the stereotypes portrayed on television.
 Either the drug taking, partying, sex festival that was Skins, or the desperation and fuck ups suffered regularly by the Inbetweeers (much to everyone else’s amusement).
 Then we had the skinheads, the casuals, the Perry Boys, the mods and the rockers, each bringing with them a different kind of look.

 However, the youth culture in Britain is, and always has been, fast changing and now we are seeing the emergence of so called ‘Roadmen’ and their influences in the music industry, namely Grime.

 First of all what is a Roadman?
 The slang “doing road” actually refers to selling drugs on street corners.
 A common occurrence on deprived estates across the UK whereby funding has been cut by the government to the area and youths see their only way of making real money by doing illegal activities, and the respect that comes with gang culture.
 A Roadman is generally defined as a boy in his teens who is only interested in a few certain things.
 Mainly black tracksuits, pouch bags, plenty of The North Face and the latest Nike’s on the feet are staple ‘Road’ attire.
 Bikes are the vehicle of choice for most Roadmen, petty crime and smoking weed are the primary daily routine, with the occasional Nandos or some fast food restaurant when hunger strikes.
-There are certain criteria to fulfil in order to be a true Roadman, but more of that later.
+There are certain criteria to fulfill in order to be a true Roadman, but more of that later.